bjsonnen/homelab/README.md

 ### General info

 - Make sure you install `nfs-common`.
-It's used with Longhorn.
+It's used by Longhorn.

 ### Setup